UnderscoreResearch/UnderscoreBackup/README.md

-The application is very close to production ready.
-Unless any showstopper bugs are found in this release, the next version will be version 1.0.

-A backup solution with the following features.
+Serverless backup solution with client side encryption with the following features.

 * Public key based encryption allows continuously running backups that can only be read with a key not available on the server running the backup.